Log in via

 Student USA California Berkeley 5

 • It's easy to start for your community: Email your community and blog information to admin[at]votermedia.org.
 We'll create the ballot page, usually within a day.
-Then voting begins with or without funding.
+Voting can begin with or without funding.
 Bloggers compete for their rankings, plus for funds if/when your community ballot is funded.
 As soon as the ballot page is up, you promote it to potential voters, bloggers and funders.

 • It's cheap: Usually a community would persuade its government to fund the voter-selected blogs, so that funding comes from all who benefit.
 However, anyone can contribute funding.
 We suggest starting with $10/day/community, none of which goes to votermedia.org; it all goes to the bloggers.
 (We're an all-volunteer nonprofit project.)
 Start at any time, and continue throughout the year.
 We can put the funding schedule into our system to calculate awards.
 Funders can pay bloggers directly, based on automated output from your community's accounting page like this.